Magnificent Diego Rivera Murals in Mexico City and Breakfast!

 Egged on by the local papers and recently kicked out of the Communist Party, Diego read through the contract and renegotiated or broke just about every point other than the theme.
 Diego interpreted this as the fight between capitalism and socialism for the development of the third world.

-Diego’s mural was fighting the cold war on a mural before WWII even started.
+Diego’s mural was fighting the Cold War on a mural before WWII even started.
 The mural is set against the great depression not long after WWl, the Russian Revolution, and the Mexican Revolution.
-The great 19th century empires were falling, and development and poverty were on everyone’s mind.
-Was Western-style capitalism or Russian-style socialism a better development model for the third world?

 The original sketches had been approved by the Rockefellers but as Diego started making progress everyone realized that the mural looked nothing like the sketches.
 The World-Telegram newspaper ran the headline, “Rivera Paints Scenes of Communist Activity and John D. Jr. Foots the Bill” which only made Diego want to add more communist propaganda.